Stacks Image 592

 Concept

-The spirit of the competition mission statement is embodied by forming a narrative experience of earth and sky, shadows and reflections.
+The spirit of the competition mission statement is embodied by forming a narrative experience of earth and sky, shadows, and reflections.
 Responses to seeing, understanding, expressing and respecting the heroes and events of Flight 93 are embodied in a rural landscape of paths and traces.

 Every landscape is a palette of abstracts and fragments, a personal collection of glimpses bathed in the light of the seasons.

 This inherent poetry of the site, juxtaposed with these forms, is invoked as fundamental to finding a solemn and tranquil expression of real space and experience of landscape.
-Walks along paths map time, distance and the magnitude of the events, leaving us with a memory of place.
-As formal devices, axial and figural landforms organize and direct the experience of scale and focus our reflection on the past, present and future.
-Seemingly floating in space, the Memorial design assumes a reflective lightness as if to suggest the weight of the world has been lifted.
+Walks along paths map time, distance, and the magnitude of the events, leaving us with a memory of place.
+As formal devices, axial and figural landforms organize and direct the experience of scale and focus our reflection on the past, present, and future.
+Seemingly floating in space, the Memorial design assumes a reflective lightness, as if to suggest the weight of the world has been lifted.

-As art and landscape combine in a dialogue of the natural and the man-made, the Flight 93 National Memorial explores the rich territory between two ideological positions, namely that of choosing to make monuments or conversely to leave only footprints.
+As art and landscape combine in a dialogue of the natural and the man-made, the Flight 93 National Memorial explores the rich territory between two ideological positions, namely that of choosing to make monuments or, conversely, to leave only footprints.

 Descriptive Narrative